sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 Use ``ipv4.grid.surfsara.nl`` for storage clients that have problems with IPv6.
 It's a single virtual machine; don't use it for parallel processing.

-.. note:: To run the examples below you need to have a :abbr:`UI (User Interface)` (or :abbr:`CUA (SURFsara's Central User Administration)`) account that is configured within dCache and authorized to the data you want to access.
-Contact us if you need assistance with that.

 Clients
 =======